-Ironically, the formal regional system that united all these groups and helped make the annexation to Transjordan a reality was the Hebron National Committee, which was established in November 1947 on orders from the Arab Higher Committee in order to help the Palestinian national effort.
-Jaʿbarī wrote in his memoirs that he feared the war would awaken the old social rift, so he turned the National Committee into a framework for coordinating between all the region’s players.
-In May 1948, Egyptian forces entered Mount Hebron and tried to seize control.
-They probably tried to support the interests of the Mufti, who was in exile in Cairo at the time, to prevent ʿAbdallāh from fulfilling his ambitions in the region.
-However, the Egyptians met with a firmly united front that was hostile and armed.
-Jaʿbarī led local resistance against the Egyptians forces – intended to weaken their hold, as the region much preferred annexation to Transjordan.
-This rule was short-lived, and Egypt ultimately retreated from the region after being cut off from their troops in Beersheba in October 1948.
-In the following months, Jaʿbarī led the internal Palestinian discussions on annexing the area that would soon become known as the West Bank of Jordan.
-On 1 December 1948, he presided over the Jericho Convention, which paved the way to the final annexation in 1950.
+It was the HNC as a formal regional body that united all these groups and ironically helped make the annexation to Transjordan a reality.
+This was established in November 1947 on the AHC’s orders to aid the Palestinian national effort.
+Jaʿbarī wrote in his memoirs that he feared the war would reawaken old social divisions, so he turned the National Committee into a framework for coordinating between all the region’s players.
+In May 1948, Egyptian forces entered Mount Hebron seeking to seize control, probably trying to support the interests of the Mufti, who was in exile in Cairo at the time, by stymying ʿAbdallāh’s ambitions in the region.
+However, the Egyptians met with a firm, united, armed, and hostile front.
+Jaʿbarī led local resistance to the Egyptians, since the region much preferred annexation to Transjordan.
+Egypt’s occupation was short-lived, its forces ultimately retreating from the region after being cut off from its troops in Beersheba in October 1948.
+In the following months, Jaʿbarī led Palestinian discussions that led to the annexing of the West Bank to what became called Jordan.
+On 1 December 1948, he presided over the Jericho Convention, which paved the way for definitive annexation in 1950.

 Conclusion

-The ongoing division, instability and lack of security were the main factors that hampered the emergence of regionalism and regional identity in Mount Hebron.
+Ongoing division, instability, and lack of security were the main factors that hampered the emergence of regionalism and regional identity in Mount Hebron.
 There were objective obstacles as well.
-In other parts of Palestine, regionalization was driven by gradual and cumulative processes of administrative, economic and social integration.
+In other parts of Palestine, regionalization was driven by gradual and cumulative processes of administrative, economic, and social integration.
 For Nablus, Haifa and Jaffa, for example, there was a commercial and industrial logic that enabled them to become regional hubs for their rural environs.
-In Jerusalem, regionalism was driven by international, diplomatic, spiritual and political interest in the holy city, and various services and opportunities strengthened ties between the rural and urban populations.
+In Jerusalem, regionalism was driven by international, diplomatic, religious, and political interest in the Holy City, and various forces within it strengthened ties between the rural and urban populations.

 Mount Hebron had none of these.
-It was a geographically isolated area, a harsh terrain where people struggled to eke out a basic living, with little chance of producing any surplus that would support commerce and economic regionalization.
-From physical infrastructure to administration and economy, it lagged far behind other regions – a fact which bothered neither the Ottomans nor the British.
-A never-ending succession of actors exploited these circumstances, perpetuating the region’s plight.
+It was geographically isolated with a harsh terrain in which people struggled to eke out a basic living, with little chance of any surplus to support commerce and economic regionalization.
+From physical infrastructure to administration and economy, it lagged far behind other regions, a fact which bothered neither the Ottomans nor the British.
+A never-ending succession of forces exploited these circumstances, perpetuating the region’s plight.

-It was these negative and reactive attributes – the opposite of other regions’ gradual and cumulative processes of regionalism – that eventually served as a powerful incentive to change the situation by cultivating regionalism and a regional identity.
-This process came from two directions simultaneously – the grassroots forces of the women’s and young people’s groups, and the top-down leadership efforts.
+It was these relatively negative and reactive attributes regionally that eventually supplied a powerful incentive for change through cultivating regionalism and a regional identity.
+This came from both the grassroots forces of the women and youth groups and top-down leadership efforts.
 The longstanding regional consciousness of the people of Mount Hebron was not enough to mobilize regionalization and to forge a strong regional identity.
-For that to happen, the people needed the dramatic, even traumatic events of the last two decades of the British mandate.
-The 1929 massacre and its aftermath spurred the first steps towards regionalism, although at this early stage the city pursued an inclusive regional consolidation while the villages cultivated a regional-rural one.
+For that situation to reverse, the people there needed to experience the dramatic, often traumatic events of the British Mandate’s final two decades.
+The 1929 massacre and its aftermath were the first spurs to regionalism, albeit that the city pursued inclusive regional consolidation while the villages cultivated a regional one for rural areas at this early stage.